mjreno/modflow6-nc-demo/README.md

 have new data for a given period.
-When READASARRAYS is read for a package that supports Array based input, PERIOD data variables must define the additional attribute "mf6_griddata", a 1d data array that represents load periods for each parameter.
+When READASARRAYS is read for a package that supports Array based input, PERIOD data variables must define the additional attribute "mf6_griddata", a 1d data array that represents load periods for the parameter.
 The intent of this attribute is similar to that of the "mf6_iper" variable, and the mf6_griddata 1d array should always be a subset of the package mf6_iper 1d array.